Exploring Synthesizable Chemical Space with Iterative Pathway Refinements: Introduction

-We experimentally validate the effectiveness and versatility of \name on various tasks including synthesizable molecule reconstruction, synthesizable goal-directed molecular optimization, and synthesizable hit expansion. \name outperforms existing methods with superior reconstruction rate and pathway diversity in synthesizable molecule reconstruction, and achieves state-of-the-art performance in finding synthesizable chemical optima in synthesizable goal-directed molecular optimization and hit expansion.
-All these results indicate that \name has broader coverage and powerful explorability of the synthesizable chemical space, highlighting its efficacy as a practical tool in real-world drug discovery scenarios.
-We summarize our contributions as follows: \begin{itemize}[leftmargin=20pt] \item We propose \name, a framework for synthesizable projection that uses the CoR notation of synthesis to view synthetic pathways as CoT reasoning paths. \item We propose RL finetuning and test-time compute scaling schemes tailored for projecting molecules into the synthesizable space to further enhance the performance of \name. \item We demonstrate the effectiveness and versatility of \name in various synthesizable molecule generation and optimization tasks through extensive experiments. \end{itemize}
+We experimentally validate the effectiveness and versatility of ReaSyn on various tasks including synthesizable molecule reconstruction, synthesizable goal-directed molecular optimization, and synthesizable hit expansion.
+ReaSyn outperforms existing methods with superior reconstruction rates and pathway diversity in synthesizable molecule reconstruction, and achieves state-of-the-art performance in finding synthesizable chemical optima in synthesizable goal-directed molecular optimization and hit expansion.
+For example, as shown in Figure~\ref{fig:radar}, ReaSyn significantly outperforms existing methods in exploring the synthetic chemical space to reconstruct synthesizable molecules (87.9\% vs. 18.0\% reconstruction rate) with greater sampling diversity (0.658 vs. 0.181 building block diversity).
+All these results indicate that ReaSyn has broader coverage of the synthesizable chemical space, highlighting its efficacy as a practical tool in real-world drug discovery scenarios.
+We summarize our contributions as follows: \looseness=-1 \begin{itemize}[leftmargin=15pt] \item We introduce a simple synthetic pathway representation that enables traversal of synthesis trees in both bottom-up and top-down directions. \item We propose a new bidirectional search strategy in synthetic pathway space that unifies bottom-up and top-down sampling. \item We propose Edit Bridge, a novel discrete flow that bridges between the learned distribution in a generative model and the data distribution through edit operations. \item We propose ReaSyn, a framework that integrates bottom-up decoding, top-down decoding, and holistic editing to establish a multi-view pathway generation method for synthesizable projection. \item We demonstrate the effectiveness and versatility of ReaSyn in various synthesizable molecule generation and optimization tasks through extensive experiments. \end{itemize}